Blue/Green Deployment Testing¶

 Blue is the production, Green is the new logic to deploy

-To simplify the diagram above the sink Kafka connectors to the object storage buckets and Iceberg or Delta Lake format are not presented, but it is assumed that they support upsert semantic.
+To simplify the diagram above the sink Kafka connectors to the object storage buckets and Iceberg or Delta Lake format are not presented, but it is assumed that those connectors support upsert semantic.

-Iceberg or Delta Lake tables, stored in Apache Parquet format, are directly queried by the query engine.
-Each pipeline writes records in table format to object storage, such as an S3 bucket, with tables partitioned within folders.
+On right side, Iceberg or Delta Lake tables, stored in Apache Parquet format, are directly queried by the query engine.
+Each pipeline writes records in table format to object storage, such as an S3 bucket, with data partitioned within folders.

 Git flow process¶

-with version numbers for easy tracking of releases. - develop Branch: This branch serves as the integration point for all new features and ongoing development.
+main.
+Commits are tagged inmainwith version numbers for easy tracking of releases. - develop branch: This branch serves as the integration point for all new features and ongoing development.
 Feature branches are created from the

-branch and merged back into it after completion. - Creating a Release Branch: When a set of features in develop is deemed ready for release, a new release branch is created from
+developbranch and merged back into it after completion and PR review. - Creating a Release Branch: When a set of features in develop is deemed ready for release, a new release branch is created from

 Merging and Tagging: Once the release branch is stable and ready for production deployment, it's merged into two places: